Skip to content ↓

 Ensure enrichment activities are provided to develop children’s self-esteem and confidence.

-Provide a Breakfast club to improve punctuality.
+Provide a breakfast club to improve punctuality and support some of our vulnerable families.
 Work with parents to improve attendance.

 Part B: Review of Outcomes in the Previous Academic Year